 POST-WAR GROWTH AND EXPANSION

-Like his father, Henry Pierre had only one child, a son Alfred.
-“Freddy,” as he preferred to be known, began working at the Heineken plant in 1941 as a teenager.
+Henry Pierre had three children – Mary, Alfred and Robert.
+His son Alfred, preferred to be known as “Freddy,” began working at the Heineken plant in 1941 as a teenager.
 He seemed to prefer artistic pursuits over business, and many observers expected that he would fulfill the frequently prophesized fable, in which a third-generation leader drives the family business to its demise.

 But Freddy surprised himself – and even Heineken’s management – by emerging as a successful salesman and developing a keen interest in the advertising strategy behind the product.
 This would become crucial to Heineken’s success for decades to come.